ptikobj/george-chapman-studio/_posts/2023-06-30-mohammed-sami.md

 The inability to firmly grasp the "real" nature of what we're observing is the crucial point (the "point zero") of Sami's work.
-Each painting in the exhibition deals with a here-or-there dichotomy that is reflected in the ambiguous title of each work. _Meditation Room_ (2022) offers a view of a dull room, the light of a semi-open door pouring into view and partly luminating the portrait of a military figure.
+Each painting in the exhibition deals with an ambiguity that is reflected in the title. _Meditation Room_ (2022) offers a view of a dull room, the light of a semi-open door pouring into view and partly luminating the portrait of a military figure.
 A scrunched carpet appears trapped under the doorway.
+We have few other visual clues.
+While it be just a literal depiction of a meditation room, the stubborn, uncanny feeling leads you to wonder whether something sinister or traumatic is happening behind the door or outside of the frame.
+Meditation can mean more than just calm reflection; it can point to a state of contemplation, weighing up decisions, or being lost in a time other than the present.
+The ambiguity of the title informs the reading of the image as both banal and sinister.

+{But there's an stubborn sense, reinforced by the ambiguous title, that what we see is imbued with something dark and traumatic.}
+{A sinister air}

-We have no other visual clues.
-But there's an stubborn sense, reinforced by the deceptive title, that what we see is imbued with something sinister and traumatic.
-The same goes for _The Praying Room_ (2021), where the image of a pair of hands in supplication appears before us even as the face and body are obscured by the shadow of another doorway.
+The same goes for _The Praying Room_ (2021).
+An image of a pair of hands in supplication appears before us even as the face and body are obscured by the shadow of another doorway.
 The spider-like shadow cast by the houseplant in the foreground further alludes to this dual sense of calm and unease.

 In her memoir _In Memory of Memory_, the Russian poet and novelist Maria Stepanova ruminates on her family's collective past, prompted by a cache of artefacts and personal effects left behind by Stepanova's deceased aunt.